Return to action part of Bettendorf tennis tourney

 Scott said that interest has grown as the temperatures have warmed in recent weeks as well.

-He suspects the tournament field will likely have a more local feel this year than in many summers, a byproduct of COVID-19.
+He suspects the tournament field will likely have more of a local feel this year than in many summers, a byproduct of COVID-19.

 Another of the Quad-City area’s longest-running tennis events, the Quad States Open, has also been delayed this year.
 Scott said organizers are hoping to reschedule that tournament for later in the summer.